turbits/SSDCS-IDA/README.md

 - Access the web interface at `http://127.0.0.1:8080/`
 - Open a new terminal window and activate the virtual environment in this window as well, `source ./venv/Scripts/activate`
 - Run `python iss/iss.py` in the new window to start the ISS microservice; this serves as a mock ISS.
 It runs on 127.0.0.1, port 8081, and sends a POST request to `IDA/records` to create a new record every 10 seconds.

+## 👤 Logging Into IDA

+- Navigate to `http://127.0.0.1:8080` in a browser
+- To log in to the app, you may use one of the default accounts.
+Both provide different levels of authorization.
+The default accounts are:
+  - User - can view and edit records only
+    - Username: `user`
+    - Password: `user123`
+  - Admin - can view, edit, and delete records and users, as well as view logs
+    - Username: `admin`
+    - Password: `admin123`

 ## 👀 Features